Laxin0/Brainspoil/README.md

 Array using is a heavy operation.

->[!bug]
->If the index goes beyond the bounds of the array, undefined behavior will occur!
+**If the index goes beyond the bounds of the array, undefined behavior will occur!**

 ## macros
 Procedures can be written like this